-- · Publication(s) they've created using digital design software, purchased from on-demand publisher. - Promotional piece(s) they've created using digital design software, purchased from on-demand printer. - Web Hosting & Domain (Note: You may already have this, in which case you need not re-purchase.)
+- Publication(s) they've created, purchased from on-demand publisher. - Promotional piece(s) they've created, purchased from on-demand printer. - Web Hosting & Domain (Note: You may already have this, in which case you need not re-purchase.)

 KNOWLEDGE GOALS